Gun Hellsvik

 Gun Birgitta Hellsvik (née Blomgren; 27 September 1942 – 14 November 2016) was a Swedish politician for the Moderate Party, who served as Minister for Justice from 1991-1994.

 A lawyer by training, she worked as a civil law lecturer at Lund University before becoming a full-time politician.

 She served as Municipal commissioner of Lund 1983-1991, Minister for Justice 1991-1994, member of the Riksdag, chairman of the Riksdag Committee on Justice 1994-2001, President of the Nordic Council 1999, Director General of the Swedish Patent and Registration Office 2001-2007, and chairman of the board of the University of Borås 2004-2007.
-Laila Freivalds was both her predecessor and successor to the office of Minister for Justice.
+Social Democrat Laila Freivalds was both her predecessor and successor to the office of Minister for Justice.